zacnider/fhevm-example-access-control-accesscontrol/docs/EntropyAccessControl.md

 # EntropyAccessControl

-Access control with EntropyOracle, FHE.allow and FHE.allowTransient
+Learn how to implement access control for encrypted values using FHE.allow and FHE.allowTransient

-## Overview
+## 📚 Overview

 @title EntropyAccessControl
-@notice Access control with EntropyOracle, FHE.allow and FHE.allowTransient
+@notice Access control with encrypted randomness, FHE.allow and FHE.allowTransient
-@dev Example demonstrating EntropyOracle integration: using entropy for access control patterns This example shows:
+@dev This example teaches you how to integrate encrypted randomness into your FHEVM contracts: using entropy for access control patterns
+In this example, you will learn:
-- How to integrate with EntropyOracle
+- How to integrate encrypted randomness
-- Using entropy to enhance access control patterns
+- How to use encrypted randomness to enhance access control patterns
 - FHE.allow: Grant specific user decryption rights
 - FHE.allowTransient: Grant temporary access for a single operation
 - Entropy-based access control

-@notice Constructor - sets EntropyOracle address
+@notice Constructor - sets encrypted randomness address
-@param _entropyOracle Address of EntropyOracle contract
+@param _encrypted randomness Address of encrypted randomness contract

 @notice Initialize with encrypted value
 @param encryptedInput Encrypted value